A Bundle of Joy and Tax Benefits: Navigating New Parenthood’s Tax Implications

 Obtaining a Social Security Number for Your New Child

 Securing a Social Security number (SSN) for your newborn is a critical step in ensuring you can claim tax benefits related to your child.
-The SSN is required for claiming your child as a dependent and for tax credits.
-You can apply for an SSN at the hospital when your child is born or later through the Social Security Administration.
-Without an SSN, you may face delays or be unable to claim certain tax benefits.
+For key credits, the SSN generally must be valid for employment and issued on or before the due date of the return (including extensions).
+You can often apply for an SSN at the hospital when your child is born or later through the Social Security Administration.
+Without the required SSN, you may face delays or be unable to claim certain benefits.

-Example: Jessica and Alex were proactive and applied for their son Ethan’s Social Security number while still at the hospital.
-This timely step ensured they could seamlessly claim all eligible tax credits without any delays, giving them peace of mind during a busy and joyous time.
+Example: Jessica and Alex applied for their son Ethan’s Social Security number while still at the hospital.
+This timely step helped ensure they had the information needed to claim eligible child-related tax benefits when it was time to file.

 Adjusting Your Tax Withholdings and Estimates